SpotIM/spotim-integration-docs/social-kit/README.md

     data-post-id="<?php echo get_the_ID(); ?>"></script>
 ```

+### Importing Comments from Other Platforms
+Our conversation widget offers the ability to import comments from other platforms.
+For more information, see the [Import](../imports/readme.md) documentation page.

+## Popular in the Community 1.0 Widgets
+*Please note that this functionality is only available for Popular in the Community 1.0.
+We are working on expanding our capabilities for Popular in the Community 2.0.* <br>

 ### Standalone Popular in the Community Widget

 To display a Popular in the Community widget by itself, place the following elements in the location on the page where you want the widget to appear.
 You can find an implementation example [here](popular-in-the-community-example.html).

 ```html